sjbylo/aba/README.md

 ./aba
 ```

-For connected mode (bastion has access to both the Internet and the private subnet).
+## For connected mode

+- Bastion has access to both the Internet and the private subnet (but not necessarily at the same time).
-The below command will:
-  - install the Quay mirror registry on your bastion host
-  - mirror the correct OCP version images and
-  - copy the registry pull secret and certificate into 'mirror/deps'

 ```
 make sync
 ```
+This command will:
-- This will install quay on the bastion, pull images from the Internet to write them to quay.
+  - install Quay registry on the bastion
+  - pull images from the Internet and write them to quay.
+  - Copy the registry pull secret and certificate into 'mirror/deps' for later use.

-For disconnected mode (bastion has access to the Internet only)
+## For disconnected mode

+- Bastion has access to the Internet only.

 ```
 make save
 ```
+- This will pull the images and save them to a local directory mirror/save.

-Then, copy them to another bastion host in the private subnet, e.g. on a thumb drive.
+Then, copy *the whole aba/ directory* and sub-directories to your internal bastion host in the private subnet, e.g. via a thumb drive or DVD.

+On the internal bastion:

 ```
 make load
 ```
-- This will install quay (from the aba. files) and then load the images into quay.
+- This will install quay (from the files that were copied) and then load the images into quay.

 Install OpenShift